Md-Talim/codecrafters-redis-java/README.md

 This project is a Java implementation of a Redis server, built as part of the [Codecrafters "Build Your Own Redis" challenge](https://codecrafters.io/challenges/redis).
 It demonstrates key concepts in building distributed systems, network protocols, and in-memory databases.

-## 📌 What This Project Does
+## What This Project Does

 This Redis implementation covers the fundamental components of a modern in-memory data store:

 - **RESP Protocol:** Complete implementation of the Redis Serialization Protocol for client-server communication.
 - **Multi-threaded Server:** Uses Java's virtual threads to handle concurrent client connections efficiently.
-- **Data Structures:** Support for strings, lists, sorted sets, and streams with Redis-compatible operations.
+- **Data Structures:** Support for strings, lists, sorted sets, streams, and geospatial data with Redis-compatible operations.
 - **Persistence:** RDB file loading and parsing for data durability.
 - **Replication:** Master-slave replication with automatic synchronization.
 - **Pub/Sub Messaging:** Publisher-subscriber pattern for real-time messaging.
 - **Transactions:** ACID-compliant transaction support with MULTI/EXEC/DISCARD.
 - **Expiration:** Time-based key expiration with automatic cleanup.
+- **Geospatial Operations:** Location-based queries and distance calculations using geographical coordinates.

-## ✨ Key Features
+## Key Features

 ### Core Data Operations